sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 The Gothic splendor of München's Rathaus provided a stunning architectural backdrop as I sampled traditional German winter delights - warming myself with Glühwein and savoring hearty Bavarian classics like Schweinshaxe and Schnitzel.
 -->

-My journey concluded with a delightful excursion to München.
+My journey concluded with a once again unplanned, but delightful excursion to München.
 The timing couldn't have been better as I arrived during the Feast of Saint Nicholas.
 What awaited me was far beyond the usual tourist experience – I found myself face-to-face with a Krampus, that fearsome horned creature from Alpine folklore!
 Despite its terrifying appearance with sharp teeth and dark fur, the encounter turned playful, resulting in an unexpectedly joyful selfie that captured both the whimsy and the preservation of ancient traditions.

 <div class="img-container">